ytopt-team/autotune/Benchmarks/ECP-Apps/readme.md

 cd ..
 ```

+After this, the conda environment yt is installed successfully.
+For a simple test, do the following:
+...
+cd yt/ytopt/ytopt/benchmark/benchmark/xsbench-omp/xsbench
+...
+run the following command:
+python -m ytopt.search.ambs --evaluator ray --problem problem.Problem --max-evals=5 --learner RF
+...
+If it runs successfully, the conda environment yt is installed successfully.

 # Instructions for testing the autotuning framework on a laptop
-Follow the ytopt installation instructions to install the ytopt on a laptop such as a Macbook Pro.
-Aussume that MPI and OpenMP programming environments are installed already.
+Follow the ytopt installation instructions to install ytopt on a laptop such as a Macbook Pro.
+Aussume that MPI and OpenMP programming environments are installed and supported already.